chapmandu2/datasci_docker/README.md

 ## Quick start

-Build the minimal_centos7 docker image:
+Pull a minimal centos7 docker image to your local machine:

-`docker build /path/to/minimal_centos7 --tag='minimal_centos7'`
+`docker pull centos:latest`

-Then run a container based on the image as follows:
+Run a minimal centos7 docker container:

-`docker run -it minimal_centos7`
+`docker run -it centos`

 This drops you into a bash prompt within the docker container.
 How you interact with the docker container depends on how it is configured so look at the Dockerfile for further instructions!